 CoCo Tulum

 Coco Tulum may come across as an elite beach club as the all-white decor blends perfectly with the white sand and sky-blue waves.
-However, this elegant place is in one of the cheapest places to travel.
+However, this elegant place is one of the cheapest places to travel and Tulum beach clubs.

-In the daytime, you can sit on the swing and enjoy the breathtaking view of the wave, or you can spread a towel and lay under the sun while you sip a chilled drink.
-At night you can go clubbing, enjoy a bonfire or chill out under the stars.
+In the daytime, you can sit on the swing and enjoy the breathtaking view of the waves, or you can spread a towel and lay under the sun while you sip a chilled drink.
+At night, you can go clubbing, enjoy a bonfire, or chill out under the stars.

 The Coco Tulum clubhouse is full of attractions and activities.
 They include the exhilarating massage of the Zen Zone masseuse, the early morning yoga sessions at the oceanfront, and the Temazcal ancient sauna that cleanses the soul and body.